 Scientists have made many recent discoveries about the new coronavirus, including:

 In other words, it’s not just people who are sneezing and coughing who can spread coronavirus.
 It’s often people who look completely normal and don’t have a fever.
-And that could include you.

 Doctors say getting vaccinated is the best way to prevent coronavirus infection.